-ExpressVPN’s high-quality security features and fast connection speeds have gained over 93,000 users and 1,100 reviews averaging 4.5/5 stars on the Firefox add-on store as of May 2022.
+ExpressVPN’s high-quality security features and fast connection speeds have gained over 93,000 users and 1,100 reviews averaging 4.5/5 stars on the Firefox add-on store at the time of writing.
 The functioning relationship between the app and the add-on has been a source of criticism for ExpressVPN.
 Some critics were upset by the requirement to download the app to use the add-ons.
 Others alleged that there is often a mismatch between the app and the add-on, which irritates users.

 The advantages of ExpressVPN are outlined below.

 - ExpressVPN has a reasonable price and a 30-day money-back guarantee.